By Dr. Elizabeth Christian

 She and her husband, Chris, live in Ruston, where he is the College and Missions pastor at Cook Baptist Church.

-“We are delighted that Louisiana College is hosting a conference that highlights the ministry of women in the local church,” said Dr. Marvin Jones, assistant professor of theology.
+“We are delighted that Louisiana Christian University is hosting a conference that highlights the ministry of women in the local church,” said Dr. Marvin Jones, assistant professor of theology.
 “This evening will be informational as it will address the pertinent issues of women who are seeking God’s calling, doing God’s will, and working in the biblical perimeters of ministry.”

 The program will begin at 6:30 p.m. and is sponsored by the Jenkins Center for Evangelism and Missions.
 There will be a Q&A Panel after the presentations.
 Cultural Credit is available for students.